Sandy carpet: Description

 Its wingspan is 26–32 mm.
 The forewing is brownish-yellow or sandy with three toothed white transverse bands.
 The innermost is close to the base and rather narrow, the two outermost are wider and double (with a yellow-brown stripe in the middle). the outer white band is interrupted in the middle.
 Otherwise, the wings have several thin white transverse stripes, more or less complete, but the brownish-yellow ground colour predominates.
 The hind wing is white.
 The larva is pale pink with dark pink longitudinal stripes on either side of the dorsum.
 The area between the two longitudinal stripes is white.
 See also Prout.

 Biology

-The larvae of sandy carpet moths live in flowers and capsules of carnations (family Caryophyllaceae).
-The larvae also feed on the seed pods of various campions (Silene species).
+The larvae of sandy carpet moths live in flowers and capsules of carnations (family Caryophyllaceae); in particular they feed on the seed pods of various campions (Silene species).

 The flight period is from late May to early August.
 It is scarce and overwinters as a pupa.